Learn to Let Go: Composition

 Kesha was inspired to write "Learn to Let Go" by one of her friends who went through "the worst childhood imaginable."
 The track was the first to be written for the album and was also based on Kesha's struggles while making Rainbow.

 About the song, Kesha told HuffPost:

 She has also described the song's title as "one of my mantras over the last few years."

 Music video

 The music video for "Learn to Let Go" was released on July 27, 2017.
 In the video, Kesha shares home video footage of herself as a child, running in nature, singing and dancing wildly.
 The Costco bear appears in the video.

 Live performances

 The song was first performed live at the 2017 MTV Europe Music Awards on November 12.
 On November 14, Kesha performed the song live at the BBC Radio 1 Live Lounge, as well as a cover of Marshmello's song "Silence" featuring Khalid.

 Kesha appeared on The Graham Norton Show to perform her song live, on November 24.

 Commercial performance

-Despite not being serviced as a single in North America, "Learn to Let Go" debuted at number 97 on the US Billboard Hot 100 issue dated August 8, 2017 as a promotional single.
+Despite not being issued as a single in North America, "Learn to Let Go" debuted at number 97 on the US Billboard Hot 100 issue dated August 8, 2017 as a promotional single.
 It also peaked at number 81 on the Canadian Hot 100.